Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Introduction

+2.~In the polaron tunneling regime the time series consists of small oscillations, with amplitude $\Delta x \ll x_{pol}$, with occasional large moves, $\Delta x \sim x_{pol}$.
+In the large oscillation regime there is a continuum of fluctuation going even beyond $x_{pol}$.
+The power spectrum in the tunneling regime is `two branch' as opposed to a broad single branch for large oscillations.

+3.~(i)~For $\lambda < \lambda_c(n)$, the low temperature dynamics is accessible within RPA and falls in regime (a) and even intermediate $T$ phonons can be described perturbatively, if one is not too close to $\lambda_c$. (ii)~For $\lambda\sim\lambda_c(n)$ increasing $T$ leads to a crossover from regime (a) to regime (c). (iii)~For $\lambda > \lambda_c(n)$, large distortions are present at $T=0$ and we observe dynamics characterized by regime (b) at low temperature, gradually crossing over to (c) with increasing $T$.

+4.~At half-filling $\lambda_c=0$ and the ground state is $(\pi,\pi)$ ordered.
+Here, RPA is valid over a wider region at low $T$, whose dynamics is of type (a).
+We see a gradual evolution from (a) to (b) to (c) on increasing $T$.

-The rest of the paper is organised as follows: in Section~II we discuss our model and method in detail.
-The results, in Section~III, are first quoted for $n=0.40$, where CO correlations are appreciable, and then for $n=0.20$ where CO correlations are expected to be much weaker.
-A discussion follows in Section~IV on the applicability and interpretation of our results.
-We conclude in Section~V, and provide some of the detailed formulae in an Appendix.
+The rest of the paper is organised as follows: in Section~II we discuss our model and methods.
+Section~III provides an overview of the dynamical regimes that emerge on varying density, coupling and temperature.
+Section~IV presents detailed results in the dilute regime, $n=0.1$.
+Section~V shows results in the `charge correlated' regime, $n=0.4$, while Section~VI provides some results on the charge ordered phase at $n=0.5$.
+Section~VII discusses the interpretation, validity, and applicability of our results.
+We then conclude.
+Some of the detailed formulae are given in an Appendix.